How Sawtooth Botanical Garden is Transforming Thanks to Deming

 Guest post by John Hunter, author of Management Matters: Building Enterprise Capability.

-Kat discusses how the 2 1/2 day Deming seminar she attended helped her to appreciate the importance of making things visible and interactions between components of a system.
-She came to the seminar already practicing these ideas in her work but the seminar helped her refine and enhance how she made those ideas effective in her organization.
+Kat discusses how the 2.5-day Deming seminar she attended helped her to appreciate the importance of making things visible as well as interactions between components of a system.
+She came to the seminar already practicing these ideas in her work, but the seminar helped her refine and enhance how she made those ideas effective in her organization.

 Related: Transformation Paradox – How to Lead From Any Level In the Organization – Application and Lessons of Deming’s Perspective on Leadership – Paula Marshall’s Presentation at Our 2015 Conference on Using Deming’s Ideas at The Bama Companies